ocean-onion/BDCraft-maybe/docs/economy/market.md

 ### Trading Permissions

-Markets can control who can trade with collectors:
+Markets can control who can trade with collectors through the Permissions tab:
-- Public: Anyone can trade
+- Public: Anyone can trade with the market's collectors
-- Associates: Only founder and associates can trade
+- Associates: Only the market founder and associates can trade
-- Founder: Only the founder can trade
+- Founder Only: Only the market founder can trade

 ## Administration